Dipole-dipole interactions mediated by a photonic flat band: Bound states in a FB: general properties

 Wavefunction $\psi_{\rm BS}(x)$, including its shape and width, will generally depend on the emitter frequency $\omega_{0}$, hence on its detuning from the $\tilde{m}$th band edge.
 However, if band $\tilde{m}$ is a FB, in \eq\eqref{psibs-2-in} we can replace $\omega_{\tilde{m}}(k)$ with $\omega_{\rm FB}$, which is $k$-independent, and obtain the BS wavefunction (here $x$ labels a generic lattice site, even beyond 1D)

 where we substituted the projector $\mathcal{P}_{\rm FB}$ on the FB eigenspace [see \Eq \eqref{eq:PSIPFB}].
 Evidently, the shape and width of the BSs become independent of the detuning of the atom from the FB in agreement with the behaviour emerging from \ref{fig:saw}(f)-(h).
 Notice that this independence holds also for an atom dispersively coupled to a standard cavity in which case however the BS is trivial.
+A typical case where \Eq \eqref{psibs-2} holds is when $g \ll \delta_{\rm FB} \ll \delta_d$, where $g$ is the coupling strength while $\delta_{\rm FB}$ and $\delta_d$ are respectively the emitter's detuning from the FB and the edge of the nearest dispersive band (see e.g. Section \ref{sec-cs}), where it is understood that there exists a finite gap separating the FB from the dispersive bands.
+Interestingly, \Eq \eqref{psibs-2} can hold even if this gap vanishes, e.g. when the FB touches the edge of a dispersive band, provided that the FB contribution to the density of states dominates over those due to dispersive bands: we will see an example of such a case in Section \ref{sec-touching}.

 Having assessed the independence of the detuning, we next characterize the structure and spatial range of the BS (which will then also be those of photon-mediated interactions, see Section \ref{sec-Heff}).
 For this aim, taking advantage of \eq\eqref{eq:cls-expansion}, it is convenient to re-express the FB projector \eqref{eq:PSIPFB} in terms of the CLSs basis as (see \aref{app:proj} for details)